-UW’s Hopkins out to show last season an anomaly
+UW’s Mike Hopkins out to show that last season’s struggles were an anomaly

 Anyone who has met Hopkins, of course, knows this isn’t something he is going to discuss.
 His focus is always on his players and their perpetual quest to improve.
 That was the tone during much of his conference call Monday, when he also let it be known that he has implemented a new offense.

-Getting stops wasn’t the issue for the Huskies last year, as they finished second in the conference in scoring defense.
+Getting stops wasn’t the issue for the Huskies last season, as they finished second in the conference in scoring defense.
 Getting buckets was the challenge for the team that ended up 11th in the Pac-12 in points per game.
 And with Stewart and McDaniels having both left for the NBA, Hopkins is tasked with trying to restructure an offensive system that, at times, seemed downright broken.

 “We’re trying to play faster offensively.
-Last year, you know, we shared the ball but I just felt our player movement wasn’t great, so we’ve gotten better with our spacing and player movement,” said Hopkins, noting that the Huskies’ offense was too “post-oriented” last year.
+Last year, you know, we shared the ball, but I just felt our player movement wasn’t great, so we’ve gotten better with our spacing and player movement,” said Hopkins, noting that the Huskies’ offense was too “post-oriented” last season.
 “It’s a better flow, a better rhythm and I think will be way more effective.”

 But does he have the tools to turn that rhythm and flow into points and wins?

 It helps getting Quade Green back.
 The Huskies weren’t the same after academic ineligibility took the point guard away just as conference play began last season.
-Green’s floor leadership and three-point shooting (44.7 percent from deep last year) will be crucial for Washington, which struggled from the outside in 2018-19.
+Green’s floor leadership and three-point shooting (44.7 percent from deep last season) will be crucial for Washington, which struggled from the outside in 2018-19.

-What the Huskies don’t know is whether they will have last year’s leading scorer, Nahziah Carter, who has been suspended for violating the Intercollegiate Athletics student code of conduct (details are unknown).
+What the Huskies don’t know is whether they will have last season’s leading scorer, Nahziah Carter, who has been suspended for violating the Intercollegiate Athletics student code of conduct (details are unknown).
 They also are still waiting to see if transfers Erik Stevenson and Cole Bajema will be eligible to play.
 And though USC transfer J’Raan Brooks and North Idaho College transfer Nate Pryor are expected to help, the Huskies have proven that expectations and reality can be wildly different.

 This is where the coach comes in.

-If last season was Hopkins’ debut, the Husky hoops fan base would likely be in a panic.
+If last season had been Hopkins’ debut, the Husky hoops fan base likely would be in a panic.
 They would have sized him up as a coach who could lure Ferrari-level talent while churning out a Yugo of a product.

 Fortunately, there is a track record.
 People remember that.
 It’s just not something they’ll remember for very long.